All projects

 Outcomes

-• 'Tear Gas: An Investigation' won multiple digital journalism awards
+• 'Tear Gas: An Investigation' won a Webby and multiple digital journalism awards

 • Amnesty Decoders engaged 50,000+ volunteers in human rights research